3StrandTech/Packet-Tracer-Networking/README.md

 <h2> Project Objective </h2>

-<br> Configure a simple three PC network with a connected switch and router and then have each PC ping each other to verify connectivity. <br>
+Configure a simple three PC network with a connected switch and router and then have each PC ping each other to verify connectivity.

 <h2> Project Steps </h2>
 Step 1: Place three PCs, a switch and a router and connect all devices with appropriate network cables